Understanding Real Estate Fees and Commissions

 Budgeting for your upcoming real estate purchase or sale can be a precarious balancing act.
 Once you’ve made a budget with enough breathing room, breaking down expected real estate fees and/or commissions can ensure that you encounter as few surprises as possible, and that the service you pay for justifies the cost.

 When you decide to buy or sell with a professional, you should expect a worthwhile experience from start to finish.
-Although it may be tempting to try to save money by skipping professional representation, there are very few situations in which you wouldn’t be saving money by working with a licensed Realtor.
+Although it may be tempting to try to save money by skipping professional representation, there are very few situations in which you wouldn’t be saving money by working with a licensed Real Estate Professional.
 Just like considering your own DIY dental extractions, sometimes it’s best to leave the delicate work to someone who trained professionally for a smooth, painless process.

 Brokerages like Sweetly also offer an online offer system where, as a customer, you can forgo the agent representation and sell directly to us.
 For a flat fee, you can save even more money as a seller, avoiding maintenance and utilities, financing costs, property taxes, listing fees, and other associated costs that go along with long holding times.